peppelinux/federation-wallet/openid-federation-4-wallet-architectures-1_0.md

 Below a non-exhaustive list of the different Wallet Instance types.

-Mobile Wallet Native Application:
+; Mobile Wallet Native Application
   : Also known as Mobile Wallet only, is an application that runs natively on a Personal Device under the sole control of an End-User and provided through a platform vendor specific app-store, on behalf of the Wallet Solution.
 In some cases the End-User as natural person uses the Mobile Wallet representing a legal person.

-Web Wallet Native Application:
+; Web Wallet Native Application
   : Also known as Cloud Wallet or Web Wallet only, is a Wallet that uses native web technologies for its components, such as UI components.
 Cloud Wallets are typically suited for Organisational Entities that requires automated Digital Credential operations (request, issuance, store, presentation, revocations) in unsupervised flows, therefore without any human control.
-Web Wallets are divided into two additional subtypes: **Custodial Web Wallets** and **Non-Custodial Web Wallets**.
+Web Wallets are divided into two additional subtypes:

-: **Custodial Web Wallet**
-Cloud Wallets that have dependency on a cloud infrastructure, not necessarily hosted by the Wallet Provider, are typically classified as Custodial Web Wallets; in this case, the cryptographic keys used and the Digital Credentials are stored in the cloud infrastructure.
+    * **Custodial Web Wallet**: Cloud Wallets that have dependency on a cloud infrastructure, not necessarily hosted by the Wallet Provider, are typically classified as Custodial Web Wallets; in this case, the cryptographic keys used and the Digital Credentials are stored in the cloud infrastructure.

-: **Non-Custodial Web Wallet**
-A Web Wallet where the cryptographic keys are stored and managed on a media in possession by the End-User and the Digital Credentials can only be used by the End-User, e.g. using a FIDO enabled security hardware token, no matter whether the Credentials are stored locally in a Personal Device or in cloud storage.
+    * **Non-Custodial Web Wallet**: A Web Wallet where the cryptographic keys are stored and managed on a media in possession by the End-User and the Digital Credentials can only be used by the End-User, e.g. using a FIDO enabled security hardware token, no matter whether the Credentials are stored locally in a Personal Device or in cloud storage.

-**Progressive Web Application Wallet (PWAW)**
+; Progressive Web Application Wallet (PWAW)
   : PWAW is a web application that looks like a native app.
 It can be installed on a Personal Device and not necessarily using the operative system specific app-store.
 The advantage with a PWAW is that it gives the End-User the same experience as a Mobile Native Wallet Application while also offering the benefits of a web application.
 PWAW can be Custodial or Non-Custodial.

 ## Establishing Trust With The Holder